Services

 • Enterprise discounts: For larger purchases or purchases by large companies, volume discounts could be applied to shared prices.

-• The pricing model chosen by the buyer: For example, a company only looking to leverage unattended bots can use Microsoft’s Power Automate Process pricing model to have their installation priced per unattended bot and get a different pricing compared to what we outlined above since we didn’t provide any options without any attended bots.
+• The pricing model chosen by the buyer: For example, a company that runs unattended bots alone uses Microsoft’s Power Automate Process pricing model, with their installation priced per unattended bot and receiving a different pricing than what we outlined above, since we didn’t provide any options without attended bots.

 • Distribution of attended and unattended bots: Since usually unattended bots cost more than attended bots, even small changes in distribution may change the result drastically.